 What We Did

-In Fall 2010 and again in Fall 2012, we offered the online unproctored version of the ETS-PP to students enrolled in courses that are typically taken by first year students.
-In Spring 2011 and again in Spring 2013, we offered the same test to students enrolled in senior capstone courses.
+In Fall 2015 and again in Spring 2016, we offered the online unproctored version of the EPP to students enrolled in courses that are typically taken by first year students.
+In Spring 2016, we offered the same test to students enrolled in senior capstone courses.
 In almost all cases, instructors of those courses offered grade incentives to students to complete the test, as required or bonus points.
 We provided instructors with sample syllabus language (approved by UNF’s IRB), and we offered instructors a class presentation to explain the test to their students.
 We emailed the students directly about how to access the test itself, providing them with a web link and instructions.
 Students had a two week window for test completion, during which they received multiple reminders.

 The key results are as follows: